Design and Technology (DT)

 How can I find out more about the Design Technology my child is going to learn?

 Please visit your child's year group page to look at the Topic Overview Charts.
 These documents show you what your child will be learning each half term and how the different subjects link together.
-There are also SMSC (social, moral, spiritual and cultural) Charts and these show how Thinking Skills, British Values, PSHE and Equality learning link directly to each topic.
+Additionally, please look at our curriculum intent to see the exciting progression of skills your child will be learning during their time at Hillcross.